bdevel/wind-analysis-for-sailing/lifts-and-headers/README.md

 heading will be +10 degrees, and the new mark bearing will be 80 degrees.
 We are getting closer to the corner.

-The *SOLID BLUE LINE* shows when you're on the *SHORT LEG* of the course, about 20% up the first leg.
-On a square course, as soon as you start the race you are on the short leg, and it gets shorter the further we get up the course.
+The **SOLID BLUE LINE** shows when you're on the **SHORT LEG** of the course.
+On a square course, as soon as you start the race you are on the short leg and it gets shorter the further you get up the course.

-The *SOLID RED LINE* shows when you are on the *LONG LEG*, about 20% of leg completed.
+The **RED LINE** shows when you are on the **LONG LEG**.
 For example, this is when course is skewed and you started on the long leg.
-Or, this is when you tacked before the corner and you're on the longer leg.
+Or, this is when you tacked before the corner and you have another tack with a short leg remaining.

+#### Blue Line

 Following the SOLID BLUE LINE, for 20% up the SHORT LEG, any _increase_ in our bearing to the mark, aka, a _header_, is going to _shorten_ the